 Common St Johnswort (Hypericum perfolatum) is native to Europe, Asia, and Africa.
-It is also known as Klamath weed, goatweed, and dotted St Johnswort.
-This last common name is because the leaves are dotted.
-It was first discovered in the U.S. in 1793 at Pennsylvania.
-It was introduced as a garden ornamental.
+It is also known as Klamath weed, goatweed, and dotted St Johnswort (because the leaves are dotted).
+Introduced as a garden ornamental, it was discovered in 1793 in Pennsylvania.
 How many invasives can you name that were introduced in this manner?
-It is considered a noxious weed in 7 states in the U.S. As with many non-natives, Common St Johnswort has no substantiated value for wildlife as food or as cover.
-In fact, it is dangerous to most livestock and birds have not been found to feed on the fruiting parts either.
+Seven US states consider is a noxious weed.
+As with many non-natives, Common St Johnswort has no substantiated value for wildlife as food or as cover.
+In fact, it is dangerous to livestock and birds do not feed on the fruiting parts either.

 A single Common St Johnswort plant can have many aboveground vegetative parts strung together with a system of vertical and lateral roots.
 This root system is extensive.
 It starts by putting down a taproot that extends 2 to 5 feet deep.
 The lateral root growth is shallow, usually 0.5 to 3 inches below the soil surface.
 In autumn and spring or following plant injury, these lateral roots produce buds from which new plants develop.
-These new plants can be up to 3 feet from the parent plant with sprouting in between.
-Each seedling eventually matures and becomes independent at which time it starts the process over.
+These new plants can be as far as 3 feet from the parent plant with sprouting in between.
+Each seedling eventually matures and becomes independent, developing up to 30 stems per parent plant.
 This massive root system with its numerous young sprouts create an impenetrable mat near each parent plant.
-As the plants grow and mature, they can develop up to 30 stems per parent plant.

 Reproduction occurs via self-pollination as well as pollination by a variety of insects.
-Regeneration also occurs via vegetative propagation and is stimulated by grazing and fire.
+Regeneration also occurs via vegetative propagation and is stimulated by disturbance (e.g. grazing, fire, mowing).
 Vegetative propagation can occur from the root fragments, the root crown, or sprouting from the lateral roots.

 Common St Johnswort does not flower or produce seeds until the 2nd year.
 That is not much relief since estimates of seed production range from 15,000 to 34,000 seeds per plant with an average of 23,350 seeds (Tisdale et al. 1959).
 Variation in seed production is a function of site factors, seasonal growth conditions, and the level of disturbance and competition.
 That multiplies quickly when considering each plant can have 30 stems and each stem can contain 25-100 flowers!
 The seeds are produced in pods or capsules, which average to about 73 pods per plant (Compton et al. 1988).